30+ Best Living Books for Boys {Strong and Meaningful}

 Robinson Crusoe By Daniel Defoe

-After being shipwrecked on a deserted island, Robinson Crusoe has to figure out how to survive on his own — from building shelter to finding food and protecting himself.
-It’s the kind of story that gets boys thinking: What would they do in his place?
-Mine had a lot to say about his choices and the things he built, and it led to great conversations about problem-solving and independence.
-A classic for a reason, and a great fit for boys who like adventure with a purpose.
+After being shipwrecked on a deserted island, Robinson Crusoe must learn how to survive on his own by building shelter, finding food, making tools, and protecting himself.
+It is the kind of story that gets boys wondering what they would do in his place.
+Mine had plenty to say about his choices and the things he created, which led to thoughtful conversations about resourcefulness, problem solving, and independence.
+This classic is a wonderful choice for boys who enjoy adventure with purpose and plenty to think about.

 Find it here: Robinson Crusoe